nicky-nym/nicky-nym.github.io/pages/kinematic.md

   2. have **housing costs** that are too high
   3. have **transportation costs** that are too high
   4. are **not safe enough**
-  5. are **not resiliant** after natural disasters and power failures
+  5. are **not resilient** after natural disasters and power failures
   6. overly **limit mobility** of kids, elders, and people with disabilities
   7. are **not quickly alterable** &mdash; making one significant change can take decades
   8. are **not cheaply alterable** &mdash; it is staggeringly expensive to add subways or highways to an existing city